What is Jade?

 Jade Carving Tools

 Unless you have some Chinese bone, bamboo, and stone instruments to abrade your jade stone, you will have to embrace modern technologies to carve Jade.
+More on lapidary techniques including carving, faceting, tools and supplies can be found in our article 'Lapidary: Guide to Stone Cutting'.

 As Jade is rated between 6 and 7 on the Moh’s hardness scale, you will need a material rated at 10 to cut, shape and polish Jade.
 For this, Diamond tools are essential.